shwetha2025/Interview-Scheduler/README.md

 Notes
 Ensure your PostgreSQL database is running and accessible by the application.
 You may need to adjust your database settings and table creation queries based on your project structure.

+# Future Scope
+* Can implement the user access session with tocken creation with much more security.
+Current implementation verifies if the user exists or not need to have a proper login channel dependency with other endpoints